OPS-E2E-PPE/azure-docs-sdk-dotnet/api/overview/azure/data.appconfiguration-readme.md

 #### Create ConfigurationClient with Azure Active Directory Credential

-Client subscription key authentication is used in most of the examples in this getting started guide, but you can also authenticate with Azure Active Directory using the [Azure Identity library][azure_identity].
+Client subscription key authentication is used in most of the examples in this Getting start guide, but you can also authenticate with Azure Active Directory using the [Azure Identity library][azure_identity].
 To use the [DefaultAzureCredential][azure_identity_dac] provider shown below, or other credential providers provided with the Azure SDK, please install the Azure.Identity package:

 ```PowerShell